joaochiroli/Commands-List/Git/README.md

 - `git mv <old_file> <new_file>` -  Move or rename a file
 - `git commit -m "commit message"` -  Commit changes with a message
 - `git commit -a -m "commit message"` -  Commit and add file in the same time
-- `git commit  -m "Commit" --amend"` -  Commit amend.
+- `git commit  -m "Commit" --amend` -  Commit amend.
 Amend command is a convenient way to modify the most recent commit
 - `git diff` -  Show differences between working tree and last commit
 - `git restore <estado> <arquivo>` -  Restore the file